-1. PETRA JANSSON, GENERAL COUNSEL
+1. PETRA JANSSON, GENERAL COUNSEL Year of birth: 1973.

 Educational background: Law degree from Lund University and Master of Law from the University of Cambridge.

 Professional experience: Petra Jansson was appointed General Counsel in July 2017.
 Petra recently served as General Counsel at EKN.
 Her previous positions include Deputy General Counsel at Gambro and a lawyer at Mannheimer Swartling.